open-tale/open-tale.github.io/_docs/04-challenges.md

 players can roll dice, we need to understand the types of challenges that Open Tale supports.

 ## 4.1.
-Predefined challenges
+Common challenges

-These are usual challenges that happen out of combat.
-Here we have some examples of predefined challenges:
+These are usual challenges that happen out of combat, like the classic "Roll for perception!".
+Here we have some examples of common challenges:

 | Challenge | Roll for
 |:-:|:-: